WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 You infuse your weapon strikes with divine energy.
 Choose either necrotic, psychic, or radiant damage.
 Once per turn when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 damage of the chosen type.

 #### Power Infusion
-You add your Charisma modifier (with a minimum bonus of +1) to the damage you deal with any priest cantrip.
+You add your Charisma modifier (with a minimum bonus of +1) to the damage you deal with any Priest cantrip.

 #### Unwavering Will
-When you make a concentration check, you can use your reaction to add your Charisma modifier to it (with a minimum bonus of +1).
+When you make a Concentration check, you can use your reaction to add your Charisma modifier to it (with a minimum bonus of +1).

 <div class='footnote'>PART 1 | CLASSES</div>
 <img src='https://www.gmbinder.com/images/J5lW3Tw.png' style='position:absolute; top:0px; right:170px; width:110%; ' />